 Roguing of Plants

 Farmers cultivating susceptible varieties must regularly search and destroy the plants showing symptoms of the disease by burning them.
-This activity must follow the first few rains after the dry season.
+This activity must follow the first few incidence of rains after the dry season.
 Early detection and destruction, can prevent or reduce the rate of spread of disease on the farm.

 It is, however, safe to eat tubers of CBB infected plants.